nefedov-yury/new_paradox/README.md

      fewer colors, but with better readability for each?

      I like the minimalist style, but it's hard to follow.
-     I use vim for C, C++, make/cmake, Python, LaTeX, bash/zsh-shells, email, and God knows what else.
+     I use vim for C, C++, make/cmake, Python, LaTeX, shell scripts, emails, and God knows what else.
 I used eight colors for syntax highlighting.
 And my attempts to reduce the number of colors failed.

      _However, there are good minimalist themes, for example '4colors.vim'